seL4/docs/Conduct.md

 These are the policies for upholding our community's standards of conduct.
 If you feel that a conversation needs moderation, please contact moderation@sel4.systems.

 1. Remarks that violate the seL4 standards of conduct, including hateful, hurtful, oppressive, or exclusionary remarks, are not allowed.
-(Cursing is allowed, but never targeting another user, and never in a hateful manner.)
+(No swearing is allowed in commit messages or post headings, but is tolerated elsewhere provided it should never target another user, and never in a hateful manner.)
 2. Remarks that moderators find inappropriate, whether listed in the code of conduct or not, are also not allowed.
 3. Moderators will first respond to such remarks with a warning.
 4. If the warning is unheeded, we will take steps to temporarily restrict your interaction with the project, by e.g. kicking you from IRC or locking the relevant GitHub issue.